Nifemi0/one-click-/DROSERA_TRAPS_README.md

-# 🚀 Drosera Security Traps - Professional DeFi Protection
+# 🚀 One Click Security Traps - Professional DeFi Protection

-## Overview
+## 🎯 **Overview**

-**Drosera Security Traps** is a comprehensive security infrastructure that provides automated threat detection and response for DeFi protocols.
-Built on the Drosera network, these traps offer real-time protection against various attack vectors including honeypots, flash loans, reentrancy, MEV attacks, and more.
+**One Click Security Traps** is a comprehensive security infrastructure that provides automated threat detection and response for DeFi protocols.
+Built on the One Click network, these traps offer real-time protection against various attack vectors including honeypots, flash loans, reentrancy, MEV attacks, and more.

 ## 🌟 Key Features